hashicorp/consul/plugin/file/README.md

   pointing to external names.
 This is only really useful when CoreDNS is configured as a proxy, for normal authoritative serving you don't need *or* want to use this. **ADDRESS** can be an IP address, and IP:port or a string pointing to a file that is structured as /etc/resolv.conf.
+  If no **ADDRESS** is given, CoreDNS will resolve CNAMEs against itself.

 ## Examples